Reinvigorating the Academic Campus Core

 Norwich University, Northfield, VT

-With a relationship that pre-dates Jones Architecture, Rick Jones has been working with Norwich University continuously dating back to 2004.
-Recent on-call planning studies and design and construction projects include: comprehensive renovations and an addition to Kreitzberg Library; relocation of the Admissions Program; and re-purposing an existing lab building for use as general classroom space or residential suites.
-In 2011, Jones Architecture worked with the College of Liberal Arts and College of Professional Schools on fundamental re-thinking of how they deliver learning.
+In 2011, Jones Architecture worked with the College of Liberal Arts and College of Professional Schools on a fundamental re-thinking of how they deliver learning.
 Several months of programming resulted in a reconsideration of existing classroom types, as well as development of a complementary set of new learning environments: cyberforensics simulation labs, mobile device forensics lab, computing project rooms, BIM labs, case study learning rooms, auditoriums, and active team-based learning settings.
-The master planning effort that followed this programming process led to recommended renovations of three existing buildings and the addition of a new building to accommodate more contemporary program elements.
-Stitched together by a $6M landscape and infrastructure package, these four buildings and the associated site work will reinvigorate the academic core of campus.
+The master planning effort that followed this programming process led to recommended renovations of three existing buildings (North Hall/$8.6, Dewey Hall/$6M, and Ainsworth Hall/$3.9M) and the addition of a new building (Mack Hall/$18.6M) to accommodate more contemporary program elements.
+After a three year hiatus for fund-raising, the project restarted in earnest in 2014 with design of all projects simultaneously.
+Across the three renovations, over 45% of the teaching spaces were updated.
+Stitched together by a $7M landscape and infrastructure package, these four buildings and the associated Central Quad are reinvigorating the academic core of campus.

-— David Magida, Chief Administrative Officer, Norwich University
+— David Magida, Chief Administrative Officer & Director of Facilities (retired),